Liudmila Samsonova: 2021: Maiden WTA Tour title, Wimbledon fourth round, top 50 debut

-2022: WTA 1000 & US Open fourth rounds, top 20, three titles
+2022: Indian Wells & US Open 4th rounds, top 20, three titles

-Samsonova began her season at the Melbourne Summer Set 1 but suffered a first-round defeat to former top-10 player Andrea Petkovic.
-The Russian reached her first quarterfinal of the season at the Adelaide International 2 but lost to Madison Keys.
-At the Australian Open, Samsonova beat qualifier Emina Bektas in the first round, reaching the second round for the second consecutive year.
+Samsonova began at the Melbourne Summer Set 1 and suffered a first-round loss to former top-10 player Andrea Petkovic.
+She reached her first quarterfinal of the season at the Adelaide International 2 but lost to Madison Keys.
+At the Australian Open, she beat qualifier Emina Bektas in the first round, reaching the second for the second consecutive year.

-She lost in the qualifying rounds of the Dubai Tennis Championships before falling to Alizé Cornet in the first round of the Qatar Ladies Open, in a three-set match.
+She lost in the qualifying rounds of the Dubai Championships, before falling to Alizé Cornet in the first round of the Qatar Ladies Open, in a three-set match.

-Nonetheless, she found form at the Indian Wells Open where she made the fourth round of a WTA 1000 event for the first time in her career.
+Nonetheless, she found form in Indian Wells where she made the fourth round of a WTA 1000 event for the first time in her career.
 However, she lost to Petra Martić in the fourth round in their fourth consecutive meeting.

-She reached the top 25 on 9 May 2022 after a semifinal showing at the Stuttgart Grand Prix where she lost to top seed Iga Swiatek.
-She lost in the first rounds at both WTA 1000 tournaments: the Madrid Open and the Italian Open.
+She reached the top 25 on 9 May 2022 after a semifinal showing at the Stuttgart Grand Prix which she lost to top seed Iga Świątek.
+She lost in the first round at both WTA 1000 tournaments: the Madrid Open and the Italian Open.
 At the French Open, she lost also in the first round, to Danka Kovinić.

-During the American Tour, Samsonova collected two back-to-back titles.
-First, she played at the Washington Open, and won five matches including a second-round win over top 10 Emma Raducanu.
-In the final she defeated Kaia Kanepi after losing the first set.
-Her next stop was supposed to be Canadian Open qualifying but she was forced to withdrawal due to still playing at Washington D.C.
-She then played at the Tennis in the Land tournament in Cleveland.
+During the summer hardcourt tour, Samsonova collected two back-to-back titles.
+First, she played at the Washington Open, and won five matches including a second-round win over top-10 player Emma Raducanu.
+In the final, she defeated Kaia Kanepi, after losing the first set.
+Her next stop was supposed to be Canadian Open qualifying but she was forced to withdraw due to still playing at Washington D.C.
+She then played at the Tennis in the Land event in Cleveland.
 Beating Aliaksandra Sasnovich in the final, she won her second title of the year and recorded her tenth consecutive win.

 At the US Open, she reached the fourth round for the first time at this major defeating qualifier Sara Bejlek, 14th seed Leylah Fernandez, and Aleksandra Krunić.
-In the fourth round, she lost to Ajla Tomljanović, after losing an intense one hour first set battle, losing eight set points and a 20 minute game.
+In the fourth round, she lost to Ajla Tomljanović after an intense one hour first-set battle, losing eight set points and a 20 minute game.